Nutrition Goals

 Does it surprise you that only 8-10% of all people have success with health-related New Year’s Resolutions?
 Maybe you’ve been in that small slice of success, or maybe not.
-For the 90-92% who have not, let’s get some ideas going to boost your chances for better nutrition in 2024.
+For the 90-92% who have not, let’s get some ideas for healthy eating to meet nutrition goals in 2025.
 Why?
-Delicious nutrition helps families connect, it nourishes and energizes bodies, it makes us all clearer thinkers, and it keeps us out of the doctor’s office.
+Delicious nutrition helps families connect, nourishes and energizes bodies, makes us all clearer thinkers, and keeps us out of the doctor’s office.

 Step 1: A Single, Simple Goal